SpatialThinker: Reinforcing Scene Graph-Grounded Spatial Reasoning via Dense Rewards: Introduction

+Our main contributions are: \begin{itemize} \item We propose \textsc{SpatialThinker}, the first MLLM to our knowledge that unifies SGG and visual reasoning generation in a single pass via online RL, enabling the model to jointly perceive spatial structure and reason, achieving strong performance with only 7K training samples vs. hundreds of thousands to billions used by existing Spatial MLLMs.

-\item We introduce \textsc{STVQA-7K}, a high-quality spatial VQA dataset grounded in scene graphs, along with a scalable data generation pipeline upto 108k samples.
+\item We introduce \textsc{STVQA-7K}, a high-quality spatial VQA training dataset grounded in scene graphs annotations, along with a scalable data generation pipeline supporting up to 108K samples with dual-LLM verification for quality control.

-\item We design a dense, lexicographically gated multi-objective reward that guides regionally focused spatial reasoning, achieving superior in- and out-of-distribution generalization across spatial, generic VQA, and real-world benchmarks, and outperforming conventional RL and SFT baselines, open-sourced generalist and spatial MLLMs, and proprietary models.
+\item We design a dense, lexicographically gated multi-objective reward that guides regionally focused spatial reasoning, and generalizes beyond spatial tasks to improve broad visual perception, achieving superior in- and out-of-distribution generalization across spatial, generic VQA, and real-world benchmarks, and outperforming conventional RL and SFT baselines, open-sourced generalist and spatial MLLMs, and proprietary models.
+We release \textsc{SpatialThinker} at 3B, 7B, and 30B scales, with \textsc{SpatialThinker-30B} surpassing state-of-the-art proprietary models including GPT-5 and Claude 4 Sonnet on average across 14 benchmarks.

 \end{itemize}